jle-quel/Emil-Wallner-LinkedIn-Resume/README.md

 Aged 25, I am living in Paris.

 Soon to be 42 Senior, I am currently working on the paper of my latest project.
 I am still exploring on replicant program, and binary exploitation.

+You can contact me at `jle-quel@student.42.us.org`

 **Looking for an internship at the end of 2019.**